-- 1. MarinTrust Fishery Assessment and GAP Analysis - 2.
-Development of a Stakeholder led Fishery Action Plan (FAP) - 3.
-Signed Agreement between Stakeholders - 4.
-Peer Review and Application Committee - 5.
-Fishery Action Plan Tracker & Surveillance Assessments - 6.
-Progress towards Fishery Approval
+1. MarinTrust Fishery Assessment and GAP Analysis

+- 2. Development of a Stakeholder led Fishery Action Plan (FAP)

+- 3. Signed Agreement between Stakeholders

+- 4. Peer Review and Application Committee

+- 5. Fishery Action Plan Tracker & Surveillance Assessments

+- 6. Progress towards Fishery Approval

 The main body of this document details the procedures associated with each of these key steps.
-The diagram below illustrates the overview of the MarinTrust assessment and the MarinTrust IP application process in detail:
+The diagrams below illustrate the overview of the MarinTrust IP application process in summary (Fig 1) and in detail (Fig 2):